ogmedina/Employee-Directory/README.md

 # Employee-Directory
-An employee directory using React and the random users from the Random User API.

-# Employee-Directory
 ![GitHub](https://img.shields.io/github/license/ogmedina/employee-directory)

 An employee directory using React.js that is populated using random users from the [Random User API](https://randomuser.me/).
 As a user, you are able to view a sample employee directory, sort by first/last name, and filter through the results using a first name search bar.